LiliaFramework/Lilia/documentation/docs/libraries/lia.attributes.md

 **Purpose**

-Initializes and refreshes attribute data for a player's character, invoking any `OnSetup` callbacks defined by individual attributes.
+Initializes or refreshes attribute data for a player's character by looping through `lia.attribs.list`.
+For each attribute it retrieves the character's value (defaulting to 0) and, if the attribute defines `OnSetup`, calls it as `attribute:OnSetup(client, value)`.
+If the client has no character, the function returns without doing anything.

 **Parameters**